 - Independent Work: Independent study, field work, and practicum credits may count towards the Women, Gender, Sexuality Studies degree if related to the student's program.
 Practicum, field work, or independent studies can be taken under WOMENSST course numbers, or course numbers in another department.
 As in the case of component courses, the student is responsible for documenting how the work relates to her major.
 A limit of 15 credits of these types of courses can count toward the major.
 Honors thesis/project credits are NOT included in the 15 credit limit.

 Skills Courses are courses the student must take to learn a specific skill or master a body of knowledge that is part of their course of study.
 Skills courses may be counted towards the major.
-For example, a student whose focus is women and labor relations can use a course on Labor Law from the Labor Center to fulfill credits towards her major regardless of whether the class focuses on women.
+For example, a student whose focus is women and health can use a course on Anatony to fulfill credits towards her major regardless of whether the class focuses on women, gender, or sexuality.
 There is a limit of 12 credits that can be earned in this fashion.
 Skills credit must be requested in writing on the application.

 At the end of your program you must fill out an end-of-program (EOP) report form, have it signed by your sponsor, and submit to the office.
 The report includes a list of all courses counting towards the 36 credits, and feedback on your academic program overall.
 Contact the office for a copy.
 You will not be cleared for graduation until the EOP form is in!

 To find out how to count other types of courses, or about course waivers, request a copy of “Waiver and Substitution Procedures for Women, Gender, Sexuality Studies.”

 - Students are responsible for ongoing sponsor contact, meeting with the sponsor at least once a semester, preferably to plan the coming semester.